MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 # Create and manage segments

 > [!IMPORTANT]
-> There are several changes getting rolled out to the segment creation experience in early August 2021:
+> There are several changes getting rolled out to the segment creation experience in September 2021:
 > - The segment builder will look slightly different with restyled elements and an improved user flow.
 > - New datetime operators and an improved date picker are enabled in the segment builder.
 > - You'll be able to add or remove conditions and rules from segments.